IntelRealSense/librealsense/readme.md

 ## Windows 8.1

 1. librealsense should compile out of the box with Visual Studio 2013 Release 5.
 Particular C++11 features are known to be incompatible with earlier VS2013 releases due to internal compiler errors.
 GLFW is provided in the solution as a NuGet package.

+librealsense has not been tested with Visual Studio Community Edition.

+## Hardware Requirements
+Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
+In addition, several consumer tablets and laptops with integrated cameras may also function, such as the [HP Spectre x2 with R200](http://store.hp.com/us/en/ContentView?storeId=10151&langId=-1&catalogId=10051&eSpotName=new-detachable).

+Developer kits require USB 3.0.
+Not all USB host chipsets are compatible with librealsense.
+An exhaustive list of incompatible hardware is not presently provided.

 ## FAQ